code31415926535/surreal-engine/DevLog.md

 - [x] Merge cameras into a single system
 - [x] Refactor project to a cleaner structure
 - [x] Material configuration in builder
-- [ ] Use assets directly in entity creator
+- [x] Use assets directly in entity creator
 - [x] Better Entity Component System
 - [x] Surreal Enity (not needed with new ECS)
+- [x] Add multi-texture material support
+- [ ] Kinetic object for collision purpouse
-- [ ] Add managers to surreal system
+- [ ] Advanced Texturing for material
 - [ ] Animation system

 ### v0.3

-- [x] Add multi-texture material support
-- [ ] Kinetic object for collision purpouse
+- [ ] Add managers to surreal system
 - [ ] Text on screen
 - [ ] Fps meter
 - [ ] Loading indicator (using css)